ublue-os/main-bootc/README.md

 # main-bootc

-OCI base images of Fedora bootc with batteries included
+OCI base images of Fedora Atomic Desktops.

 > [!WARNING]
-> This repository is a work in progress and is not yet ready for use.
+> This repository is a work in progress and is not ready for use.
+> Ideally this repository will become redundant when upstream starts providing these (or similar) images.